itstinghua/itstinghua.github.io/_pages/projects.md

       Experimental validation of source seeking control for unicycle robots with 3D-printed graphene-based airflow sensors.
 The algorithm ensures convergence to the source even with partial sensor failure.
     </p>
     <p style="margin-top: 0.5rem;">
-      • T. Li, B. Jayawardhana, A. M. Kamat and A. G. P. Kottapalli, “Source-Seeking Control of Unicycle Robots With 3-D-Printed Flexible Piezoresistive Sensors”, in
+      • <strong>T. Li</strong>, B. Jayawardhana, A. M. Kamat and A. G. P. Kottapalli, “Source-Seeking Control of Unicycle Robots With 3-D-Printed Flexible Piezoresistive Sensors”, in
       <strong>IEEE Transactions on Robotics (TRO)</strong>, vol. 38, no. 1, pp. 448–462, Feb.
 2022,
       doi: 10.1109/TRO.2021.3076964.
     </p>